 33.31.1 EDAM Resource Sufficiency Evaluation (EDAM RSE)

-The EDAM RSE tests each Balancing Authority Area in the EDAM Area, including the CAISO Balancing Authority Area, prior to the DAM and the results of the EDAM RSE serve as inputs into the DAM and EDAM with the CAISO completing the EDAM RSE before the IFM MPM.
+Through the EDAM RSE, the CAISO will test each Balancing Authority Area in the EDAM Area, including the CAISO Balancing Authority Area, prior to the DAM and the results of the EDAM RSE serve as inputs into the DAM and EDAM with the CAISO completing the EDAM RSE before the IFM MPM.

 33.31.1.1 Timing of Advisory and Binding EDAM RSE Runs

-The CAISO produces advisory results for the EDAM RSE at approximately 6:00 a.m. and 9:00 a.m. on the day the CAISO runs the DAM for the next Trading Day; additional advisory results for the EDAM RSE will be provided consistent with the process set forth in the Business Practice Manual for the Extended Day-Ahead Market.
+The CAISO produces advisory results for each balancing Authority Area in the EDAM Area for the EDAM RSE at approximately 6:00 a.m. and 9:00 a.m. on the day the CAISO runs the Day-Ahead Market for the next Trading Day; additional advisory results for the EDAM RSE will be provided to each Balancing Authority Area in the EDAM Area consistent with the process set forth in the Business Practice Manual for the Extended Day-Ahead Market.
 The CAISO conducts the binding EDAM RSE after the Day-Ahead Market submission process closes at approximately 10:00 a.m., after the CAISO has validated Bids pursuant to Section 33.30, and immediately prior to running the Day-Ahead Market.
 Results of the advisory and binding EDAM RSE will be made available in accordance with the procedures set forth in the Business Practice Manual for the Extended Day-Ahead Market.

 33.31.1.2 Components of the EDAM RSE

-The EDAM RSE uses existing CAISO market models with the goal of minimizing total cost of meeting Demand and relaxing the Energy and Imbalance Reserve procurement constraints, if they cannot be satisfied, by utilizing all available Supply Bids in each Balancing Authority Area in the EDAM Area and for each hour of the Day-Ahead time horizon.
+The EDAM RSE uses existing CAISO market models with the goal of minimizing total cost of meeting Demand and relaxing the Energy and Imbalance Reserve procurement constraints, if they cannot be satisfied, by utilizing all available Bids in the Day-Ahead Market that are eligible for participation under Section 33.31 and validated under Section 33.30, excluding Virtual Bids, non-Participating Load Bids, and intertie transactions by resources that are not registered.
+The EDAM RSE will also utilize all Ancillary Service Bids, self-provision of ancillary service, and the forecasted output of Variable Energy Resources, together with any adjustments made pursuant to Section 33.31.4.1, in each Balancing Authority Area and for each hour of the Day-Ahead time horizon.
+EDAM Resources and intertie resources that are registered with the CAISO are eligible for the EDAM RSE upon satisfaction of the process set forth in the Business Practice Manuals for the Extended Day-Ahead Market.
+All internal resources in the CAISO Balancing Authority Area are eligible to be counted for purposes of the EDAM RSE without additional registration.
+The EDAM RSE reflects the resource constraints based on registered resource characteristics including, but not limited to, hydro resource and limited energy storage resource energy constraints, together with other available information as provided in the Business Practice Manuals, but does not enforce Transmission Constraints within each Balancing Authority Area.
 The result of the EDAM RSE is the quantity of upward sufficiency or downward insufficiency for each hour in the Day-Ahead time horizon for each Balancing Authority Area in the EDAM Area.
-The EDAM RSE reflects the resource constraints based on registered resource characteristics in the Master File including, but not limited to, hydro resource and limited energy storage resource energy constraints, together with other available information as provided in the Business Practice Manuals, but does not enforce Transmission Constraints within each Balancing Authority Area.
-All internal resources in the CAISO Balancing Authority Area are eligible to be counted as supply for purposes of the EDAM RSE.
-Registered intertie resources are eligible for the EDAM RSE if so designated in the Master File.

 33.31.1.2.1 Resource Sufficiency Requirements in the EDAM